-If you are receiving a service from a community mental health clinic, a Commission funded community service or one of the Commonwealth funded mental health programs (Partners in Recovery, Personal Helpers and Mentors, Day to Day Living) you can ask your provider for help.
-This may include gathering or writing reports required to make an access request for eligibility, or supporting you to be prepared for the NDIS planning process.
+If you are receiving a service from a community mental health clinic, a Commission funded community service or were previously receiving supports from one of the Commonwealth funded mental health programs (Partners in Recovery, Personal Helpers and Mentors, Day to Day Living) you can ask your provider for help.
+This may include gathering or writing reports required to make an access request for eligibility or supporting you to be prepared for the NDIS planning process.
 Your GP may also provide some direction and guidance about the steps required.
 You may also be eligible for the NDIS if you are not currently receiving these types of services.

 Use the NDIS Eligibility checklist to confirm your eligibility and learn how to apply.

 This NDIS website will help you understand what is happening in Western Australia and inform you of services available to help you test your eligibility.